 I did some research on Google after about 6 hours of weak contractions and realized that YES, you can actually have a labor that doesn’t progress, and it’s called Prodromal labor.

 Some doctors call it different things, like “false labor”, but if you’re having regular, real contractions that don’t progress, you could be in prodromal labor.

-My contractions had died out by about 6 in the evening and I was super bummed.
+My contractions had stopped by about 6 in the evening and I was super bummed.

 How long after prodromal labor does real labor start?